MechanicalRabbit/DataKnots.jl/doc/src/start.md

         >> Record(It.name,
                   EmployeeCount))
     #=>
       │ department             │
-      │ name    count │
+      │ name    employee_count │
-    ──┼───────────────┤
+    ──┼────────────────────────┤
     1 │ POLICE               2 │
     2 │ FIRE                 1 │
     =#

-Labels can also be attached to an existing pipeline using the `Label` primitive.
+Labels can be attached to an existing pipeline using the `Label` primitive.
 This form is handy for use in successive pipeline refinements (`>>=`).

     DeptCount = Count(It.department)
     DeptCount >>= Label(:dept_count)